RISCVtestbed/riscvtestbed.github.io/_community/workshops/hpcasia25-workshop.md

 **_Presenter: Akira Tsukamoto_**

-HPC started with vector computers like the CDC STAR-100 and CRAY-1, dominating from the 1970s to early 2000s.
-Computing evolved from SIMD instructions to GPGPUs, driven by Generative AI for better AI and machine learning performance.
-The talk will delve into the engineering challenges and innovations on what the Future accelerators need to balance performance and efficiency, with RISC-V vectors offering a flexible, power-efficient alternative to GPUs.
+HPC began with applications like computational fluid dynamics, processed on vector computers such as the CDC STAR-100 and CRAY-1.
+These systems were dominant from the 1970s to early 2000s, before general-purpose microprocessors took over due to Dennard scaling and Moore's law.
+The shift in computing started with SIMD instructions for parallel processing.
+Generative AI further advanced this trend, moving from vector and SIMD systems to GPGPUs, which excel in AI and machine learning tasks.
+The talk will delve into the engineering challenges and innovations on what the future accelerators must address the growing demands for computational power and efficiency.
+Innovations in RISC-V vector implementations offer a flexible and power-efficient alternative to GPUs, focusing on long vector systems, balancing vector performance with memory bandwidth, and enhancing usability.

 ### Scaling HPC with Andes Technology: Optimizing Performance at Every Level